Luthey-Schulten-Lab/SummerSchool_2025/CME/commands.md

     You need to type you password and do 2FA AGAIN.

++ ***Third***: Open Jupyter Notebook Webpage
-+ ***Third***: Copy the last URL in the first terminal and paste to one browser (Firefox, Chrome, ...) to open Jupyter Notebook.
+  Copy the last URL in the first terminal and paste to one browser (Firefox, Chrome, ...) to open Jupyter Notebook.

 ## Run Whole-Cell Model's Python Scripts in Parallel

-Run this part only when you start Tutorial 3.
+Run this part when you start Tutorial 3, CME/ODE Whole Cell Model of Minimal Cell.

 You will submit a job to run Whole Cell Model in parallel on Delta GPU node.